Tua, Dolphins survive scoreless 2nd half to beat Steelers - WHIZ News

+“It’s not an easy thing to do,” Dolphins coach Mike McDaniel said.
+“We were on a Thursday night game in Cincinnati when he last played.
+Those games, you don’t have full-speed practices.
+So his last full-speed practice was before the Buffalo game, which was the third game of the season.
+It’s to his credit.”

+The Steelers had two chances to take the lead late in the game.

+With about three minutes left at the Miami 30, safety Jevon Holland jumped in front of Pickett’s third-and-16 pass intended for Diontae Johnson and returned it 33 yards.

+The Dolphins punted on the next drive, and Pickett drove the Steelers to the Miami 25 with 25 seconds left after a 21-yard pass to tight end Pat Freiermuth.
+Cornerback Noah Igbinoghene intercepted Pickett’s second-down pass at the goal line and tapped his feet in bounds to end Pittsburgh’s hopes.

-Miami coach Mike McDaniel opted not to have Jason Sanders kick his fourth field goal of the game midway through the third quarter for a two-score lead.
-Chase Edmonds was stuffed for no gain on fourth-and-3 from the Pittsburgh 13.
+McDaniel opted not to have Jason Sanders kick his fourth field goal of the game midway through the third quarter for a two-score lead.
+Running back Chase Edmonds was stuffed for no gain on fourth-and-3 from the Pittsburgh 13.

 The decision loomed large as Miami punted on its next five possessions.
-But the Dolphins intercepted rookie Steelers quarterback Kenny Pickett twice in the closing minutes to seal it.

-On third-and-16 from the Miami 30, Jevon Holland jumped in front of Pickett’s pass intended for Diontae Johnson and returned it 33 yards.

-The Dolphins punted again and Pickett drove the Steelers to the Miami 25 with 25 seconds left.
-Cornerback Noah Igbinoghene intercepted Pickett’s second-down pass at the goal line and tapped his feet in bounds to end Pittsburgh’s hopes.
+But Pittsburgh simply didn’t take advantage, punting five times in the second half.

 The Steelers (2-5) fell short a week after they held off Tom Brady and the Tampa Bay Buccaneers at home.